 The proportion of the phenotypic variance explained by the components in a Full Model is shown in Table 2.
 The table includes the results for two types of analyses: the Family Model including only the matrices, sex, age and clinic, or the Structure and Environment Model (S+E) including the matrices and gPCs and SELS covariates together with sex, age and clinic.

-Figure 3.
-Variance explained in models with different covariates.
-Proportion of the variance captured by each of the genetic or environmental matrices fitted in the full models for two different traits.
-Model F: including four matrices (G, K, C and S) and sex, age, clinic as covariates (blue bars); Model S+E: including the four matrices (G, K, C and S), gPCs, SELS and sex, age, clinic as covariates (green bars).